 Eligibility and Entry Instructions: The Veterans Small Business Awards are open to US Persons who are at least 21 years of age.
 Contest entrants must be a veteran, reserve or active duty member of any of the United States Armed Forces, a spouse of a military member, or the surviving spouse or child of a Military Member who died on active duty (i.e., a "Gold Star" family member).
 Military Member means a veteran, reserve or active duty member of any of the United States Armed Forces.
 Military Member means a veteran, reserve or active duty member of any of the United States Armed Forces.
 Entrants must also own at least 50% of the business entity under which Entrants apply.
 Business entities, as defined in these rules, are considered sole proprietorships, legally incorporated LLCs, S-Corps, or C-Corps (or formal partnerships) created under the laws of any U.S. jurisdiction.
 Entrants must engage with our small business educational content to be eligible.
 Content consists of downloading the materials such as the “Ultimate Guide For Veteran-Owned Small Businesses” and viewing one or more of a series of videos produced by us.
 An Entrant’s download and video view activity will be tracked to verify participation in accordance to these rules.
 Only one entry per entrant will be allowed on a monthly basis.
 Winners of any previous Foundation award are not allowed to re-enter the contest utilizing a business entity that was part of a prior StreetShares Foundation award.

-This edition of the Veteran Small Business Award is exclusive to veteran entrepreneurs in the food and beverage industry.
-Food and Beverage industry as defined as the production and distribution of edible goods.
 In order to apply, veteran entrepreneurs having a significant social impact on the military community must meet all requirements in addition to owning at least 50% of a business in this industry specifically.
+If the applicant does not own 50% of the business, the business must be majority veteran owned and the applicant will be required to provide proof of military service for remaining owners.
 For questions regarding eligibility please email firstname.lastname@example.org

 Entrants will create a short video of 2 minutes or less in duration that introduces their business and/or product and pitches the Foundation as to why they should be selected for the award by discussing their business vision and goals, the impact and/or anticipated use of the prize if chosen as a winner and their connection to the military and veteran community.
 If the video is longer than 2 minutes, judges will only view and evaluate the applicant based on the first 2 minutes of the video.
 To be eligible, the entrant’s video must be submitted through the Foundation website.
 The Foundation will not accept submissions for the Veteran Small Business Awards sent to us via any means other than the StreetShares Foundation website.
 Submissions may be made monthly and the deadlines will be announced on the Foundation website at http://go.streetshares.com/streetshares-foundation-veteran-small-business-award.